Intersection Number, Length, and Systole on Compact Hyperbolic Surfaces: Hyperbolic geometry

-A \emph{geodesic currents} is a Borel measure on the unit tangent bundle of $X$, $T_1(X)$, which is invariant under the geodesic flow and the involution.
-The involution map sends $(x,v) \in T_1(X)$ to $(x,-v)$.
-A geodesic current $C$ is originally defined as a transverse measure to the foliation of $\mathbb{P}(X)$, the space of unit tangent directions, which is invariant under the flow along the foliation.
-The foliation is obtained from the geodesic flow.
-Then we can see that $C \times d\ell$ is a measure on $T_1(X)$, which is invariant under the geodesic flow and involution.
+\textbf{Geodesic currents.} A \emph{geodesic currents} is a Borel measure on $T_1(X)$, the unit tangent bundle of $X$, which is invariant under the geodesic flow and the involution map (which sends $(x,v) \in T_1(X)$ to $(x,-v)$).
+Let $\mathbb{P}(X)$ be the space of all tangent directions on $X$ and $\mathcal{F}$ the foliation of $\mathbb{P}(X)$ obtained from the geodesic flow.
+A geodesic current $C$ can also be defined as a transverse measure of $\mathcal{F}$.
+In other words, it assigns a measure to every plane transverse to the leaves of $\mathcal{F}$ such that the measures are invariant under the flow along the leaves of $\mathcal{F}$.
+To see the connection between these definitions, note that $C \times d\ell$ is a measure on $T_1(X)$, which is invariant under the geodesic flow and the involution map.

+Let $\mathcal{C}$ be the space of all geodesic currents of $X$.
+We dropped the dependence on $X$ since it is a topological space.
+This means that there is a canonical correspondence between the geodesic currents of two marked hyperbolic surfaces in $\mathcal{T}_g$, the Teichmüller space of marked complete hyperbolic surfaces with genus $g$.
+This correspondence sends homotopic closed geodesics to each other.

-Let $\mathcal{C}$ be the space of the geodesic currents on $X$.
-It is equipped with the weak topology obtained from the topology on the space of measures on $T_1(X)$.
-Each closed geodesic is an example of a geodesic current and the set of multi curves are dense in space $\mathcal{C}$ (see \cite{Bon.gc.3} and \cite{Bon.gc.Tech} for more details about geodesic currents).
+The space $\mathcal{C}$ is equipped with the weak topology obtained from the topology on the space of all measures on $T_1(X)$.
+Each closed geodesic is an example of a geodesic current, and the set of all multi-geodesics is dense in space $\mathcal{C}$ (see \cite{Bon.gc.3} and \cite{Bon.gc.Tech} for more details about geodesic currents).

-For $X \in \mathcal{M}_g$, the functions $\ell:\mathcal{G}_X \to \mathbb{R}^+$ and $i:\mathcal{G}_X\times \mathcal{G}_X \to \mathbb{R}^+$ extend continuously to $\mathcal{C}$ and $\mathcal{C}\times\mathcal{C}$, respectively (When $X$ is not compact $i(-,-)$ is not continuous anymore).
-The set of geodesic currents with length $1$ is compact.
+For $X \in \mathcal{M}_g$, the functions $\ell:\mathcal{G}_X \to \mathbb{R}^+$ and $i:\mathcal{G}_X\times \mathcal{G}_X \to \mathbb{R}^+$ extend continuously to $\mathcal{C}$ and $\mathcal{C}\times\mathcal{C}$, respectively (when $X$ is not compact $i(-,-)$ is not continuous anymore).
+The set of geodesic currents with length $1$ is compact \cite[Prop.
+4.7]{Bon.gc.3}.
 As a result, $I(X)$ is attained by a pair of length $1$ geodesic currents.

 \begin{Cor} There are length one geodesic current $C_1,C_2$ such that $I(X)=i(C_1,C_2)$. \end{Cor}